Courtenay Morgan, 1st Viscount Tredegar: Personal life

 Lord Tredegar married Lady Katharine Agnes Blanche, daughter of James Carnegie, 9th Earl of Southesk, in 1890.
 He died in May 1934, aged 67, at the Ritz Hotel in Westminster, London after his return from a health trip to Australia.

-He is buried in the Morgan family plot as the Church of St Basil, Bassaleg, near Newport, Wales.
+He is buried in the Morgan family plot at the Church of St Basil, Bassaleg, near Newport, Wales.
 He was succeeded in the viscountcy and ownership of Tredegar House by his eccentric and bohemian son, Evan Morgan, 2nd Viscount Tredegar.
 His widow, Katharine, Viscountess Tredegar died in London in 1949, only a few months after her son Evan.
 The Hon.
 Gwyneth Ericka Morgan, only daughter of Courtenay and Katharine, died in mysterious circumstances.
 She went missing in December 1924 and is thought to have died then: her body was found floating in the Thames in May 1925.
 She is believed to have overdosed in a Limehouse opium den, whose proprietors then dumped her body.